 The Hilton Athens’s favourite place for a nighttime drink is at the Galaxy Bar.
 On the 11th floor with 360 degree views out to the city, it’s named due to its galaxy ceiling; lit up with stars and planets and with its purplish glow, it lives up to its name.
 Enjoy a cocktail here.

-My Hilton Athens Experience – the Hiltonia Spa
+The Hilton Athens Hiltonia Spa

 I was treated to a De-stress Back, Neck and Shoulder massage in the spa, really needed!
 The Hilton Athens offers a variety of treatments in the Hiltonia Spa such as well equipped gym, personal training option, pilates classes, the largest outdoor pool in the centre of Athens – great for the summer months and also open at a day rate for non-guests – and heated indoor pool.